TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/javascript/index.md

 {% endraw %}

-Prime Number in Javascript was written by:
+[Prime Number](https://sampleprograms.io/projects/prime-number) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Jayden Thrasher
 - Ganesh Naik

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2020 23:29:26.
 The solution was first committed on Oct 05 2019 14:01:08.
 As a result, documentation below may be outdated.